 Truth be told, castor seeds actually kinda remind me of an engorged wood tick (disgusting, I know!).

-How to Collect Castor Bean Seeds
+How To Collect Castor Bean Seeds

 To collect castor bean seeds, first clip the dried seed pods from the plant.
 Castor seed pods are very prickly, I recommend using gloves to handle them.